 Jesus had given up His life for the sins of the world and was buried in tomb cut out of a great rock in a garden.
 On the third day after His death, a Sunday, three women walked quietly in the early morning hours as the sun began to rise.
-Mary Magdalene, Salome, and another Mary, who was the mother of Jesus’ disciple, James, brought some perfume to put on Jesus’ body
+Mary, Salome, and Mary Magdalene brought some perfume to put on Jesus’ body

 As they walked, they began to wonder how they might actually get inside the tomb.
 “Who will roll the heavy stone away from the entrance for us?” they asked each other.
 “Even the three of us together are not strong enough and the guards will not be willing to do it for us.”